PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 The point of this function is purity: What you get out, should be a result of what you put in and nothing else.

-> Scala is an impure functional programming language, so you are not restricted to writing games that obey these notions of purity and referential transparency, but you should start there.
+> Scala is an impure functional programming language, so you are not restricted to writing games that obey these notions of purity and referential transparency in the name of, say, performance -  but you should start there.

 ## Inputs are immutable and predictable